Some restaurants stop taking credit cards to avoid interchange fees.

-However, the report said that some customers have been frustrated by the restaurants’ new policies, despite the fact that many have installed ATMs to help diners cope with the new policies.
-But some aren’t buying.
+The report explains that some customers have been frustrated by the restaurants’ new policies, despite the fact that many have installed ATMs to help diners cope .
+But many diners simply aren’t biting.

 Many consumers are leaving these restaurants because they prefer the convenience of paying by credit card over carrying cash.